Wubuntu88/CarND-Behavioral-Cloning-P3/writeup_submission.md

 I used many runs to create a large training data set.
 Some runs had the car travel down the center of the road; and on some runs I hugged the side of the road.
 In retrospect, I should have had many examples of the vehicle correcting, meaning it would start at a position almost off the road and correct to be at center.
 I also collected good data on the specific difficult locations.
 For example, I collected several short runs where the car avoids the dirt road.
 More data was collected after the first model was built to correct some problems the model was having.
 This additional data specifically addressed more problem spots where the car was going off the road.

+Here are some examples of my training data:

+Center Driving:

+![center]

+On the Bridge:

+![bridge]

+Navigating the hard turn before the bridge:

+![first_hard_turn]

+Navigating the sharp turn before the dirt road:

+![avoid_dirt_road]

+Sharp turn after the dirt road:

+![hard_turn_after_dirt_road]

 ### Model Architecture and Training Strategy